Welsh statutory instrument: Citation

-The recommended ways of citing an WSI are by its title – for example, The Education (Student Finance) (Miscellaneous Amendments) (Wales) Regulations 2024 – or by its year and number (e.g. W.S.I.
-2024/810).
-Some style guides recommend the use of both forms in a citation (as in The Agriculture (Wales) Act 2023 (Commencement No. 2) Order 2024, W.S.I.
-2024/810 or another similar form).
+The recommended ways of citing an WSI are by its title – for example, the Education (Student Finance) (Miscellaneous Amendments) (Wales) Regulations 2024 – or by its year and number (e.g. WSI 2024/810).
+Some style guides recommend the use of both forms in a citation (as in the Agriculture (Wales) Act 2023 (Commencement No. 2) Order 2024, WSI 2024/810 or another similar form).

 Divisions

 The parts an WSI is divided into have different names depending on the type of WSI and official guidance has been published by the Welsh Government.

 The divisions shown in the table are for the main body matter of the WSI, and the Orders column includes Orders in Council.
 It is also common, regardless of the traditional name of the division, to refer to a division generally as a "clause," such as in "interpretation clause" (which would provide information on how the instrument is to be interpreted).
 In addition to these numbered (or lettered) paragraphs, an WSI can contain unnumbered paragraphs.

 As with Acts of the Senedd, WSIs can have schedules annexed to them.
 Schedules to WSIs are divided in the same manner as Acts.